Tara Chand (archaeologist)

 Tara Chand (17 June 1888 at Sialkot – 14 October 1973) was an Indian archaeologist and historian specialising in the ancient history and culture of India.
 He taught at Allahabad University and served as vice-chancellor in the 1940s.

 Career

 Chand graduated with a D.Phil. from Queen's College, Oxford, in 1922 with a thesis on "The influence of Islam on Indian culture".
 Chand later went on to serve as the ambassador of India to Iran, and as Education Advisor within the Government of India.

+He was appointed ambassador to Iran from 1951 to 1956, where he was succeeded by Badruddin Tyabji.
 On 22 August 1957, he was elected as a member of the Rajya Sabha and held the position till, 2 April 1968.